btmxh/nrs/core/specification.md

 An impact is defined using two properties:

-* The impact contribution map, mapping entries to a number, called the **direct contributing weight**.
+* The impact contribution map, mapping entries to a clamped score matrix, called the **direct contributing weight**.
 This number determines how much of the impact was a result of the entry.
-This number must be in the 0 to 1 range.
 * The impact score vector, which will be scaled to get the score added each contributing entry.